Measuring Our Impact

 - Number of EL guests hosted by each family in peak season

-- The ways in which we support each family
+- The variety of ways in which we support each family

 Goal 8 focuses on decent long-term stable work and income-earning opportunities for all and sustainable economic growth that benefits the entire community.
 The UN has defined 12 Targets for SDG 8 including target 8.9: Promote beneficial and sustainable tourism that promotes local culture and products.